Chris Vance (politician)

 Christopher M. Vance (born May 1, 1962) is an American politician who served two terms on the Metropolitan King County Council and is a former member of the Washington State Legislature.
 Vance is former chair of the Washington State Republican Party.
 He and his wife Ann raised their son and daughter in Auburn, Washington and now live in Sumner, Washington.
-Vance ran unsuccessfully for the U.S. Senate, losing to Democratic incumbent Patty Murray in the 2016 election by 18 percentage points.
+Vance ran unsuccessfully for the U.S. Senate, losing to Democratic Senator Patty Murray in the 2016 election by 18 percentage points.

 In September 2017 he announced that he had left the Republican Party and had become an independent.
+Vance was briefly leader of the Forward Party in Washington State until his resignation, he was replaced by Krist Novoselic.

+Since the 2016 election Vance has been a leader in the "Never Trump" community of current and former Republicans.
+He currently considers himself "a Republican exile."
+Vance now has a leadership role with advocacy group, Our Republican Legacy, which is working to return the GOP to traditional conservative principles.

 Early life and education

 Vance was born in Seattle in 1962, and lived in Bellevue until the eighth grade, when his family moved to east Pierce County.
 In 1980, Vance graduated from Sumner High School.
 He attended Western Washington University where he earned a bachelor's degree in Political Science.

 Political career

 After college Vance went to work for former Congressman Rod Chandler, then served as a research analyst with the Washington State Senate.

 From 1991 to 1993 Vance served in the Washington House of Representatives for the 31st Legislative District, following an unsuccessful 1988 bid.
 He was the second ranking Republican on the House Education Committee, and was elected by his colleagues to the position of Assistant Floor Leader.
 From 1994 to 2001 he represented the 13th district of the King County Council, acting as a leader in the areas of budget, transportation and land-use.
 In 2000, he unsuccessfully ran for Congress.

 In 2001, Vance was elected Chairman of the Washington State Republican Party.
 He worked to get Republican officials elected, including Rob McKenna, the first Republican State Attorney General in 13 years.